atamberg/cs341-firegl/final/final.md

 #### Implementation

-Our toon shading implementation creates a stylized, cartoon-like rendering by discretizing lighting values and emphasizing silhouettes.
-While we achieved the basic toon shading effect, we weren't fully satisfied with the results and decided to enhance it with a more robust edge detection system.
-The implementation consists of several key components:
+Our toon shader creates a cartoon look by using stepped lighting instead of smooth gradients.
+We weren't satisfied with just the toon effect, so we added better edge detection.
+Here's how it works:

 1. **Quantized Lighting**: The core of our toon shader is the discretization of diffuse and specular lighting components in [toon.frag.glsl](../../render/shaders/toon.frag.glsl).
 Rather than using smooth gradients, we quantize these values into a configurable number of discrete bands: